rifatarefin/treevada/README.md

 ## Running TreeVada

+TreeVada follows the same file structure as Arvada, running TreeVada is analogous to running Arvada.
+The following instructions are taken from the Arvada repo.

  Suppose you have a directory containing a set of examples, `TRAIN_DIR`, and an oracle for a valid example, `ORACLE_CMD`.
 The restrictions on `ORACLE_CMD` are as follows:

 - `ORACLE_CMD filename` should run the oracle on the file with name `filename`
 - `ORACLE_CMD filename` should return 0 if the example in `filename` is valid, and an exit code greater than 0 if it is invalid.

-You can then run Arvada via:
+You can then run TreeVada via:
 ```
 $ python3 search.py external ORACLE_CMD TRAIN_DIR LOG_FILE
 ```